InseeFr/Avionic/README.md

 **How to get in touch**

-You can contact us by email or here on github, feel free to ask us questions and please, share your work with us
+You can contact us by email (avionic@insee.fr) or here on github, feel free to ask us questions and please, share your work with us